Heat pump sizing and lock-out control rebate

 Have questions about PSE's green options, including energy efficiency tips and rebates, electric cars and other renewable energy options?

 Heat pump sizing and lock-out control facts

-Heat pump sizing is an energy efficiency procedure which verifies that your heating system is appropriately sized for the needs of your home.
+Heat pump sizing is an energy efficiency procedure that verifies that your heating system is appropriately sized for the needs of your home.
 The evaluation is completed by a qualified contractor and can be performed on either a new or existing heat pump.

 A lock-out control is a money-saving tool for heating your home after nights with sudden drops in temperature.
-It prevents less-efficient electric strip heat from turning on during timed warm-up cycles—usually in the morning—when your heat pump's more-efficient compression heat is capable of meeting your needs by itself.
+It prevents less efficient electric strip heat from turning on during timed warm-up cycles—usually in the morning—when your heat pump's more efficient compression heat is capable of meeting your needs by itself.